meatnordrink/uplift-blog/_posts/2020-01-17-stigma-around-therapy.md

 ---
 layout: post
-title:  "Conquering Worry or Stigma About Seeing a Therapist"
+title:  "Conquering Worry or Stigma About Going to Therapy"
 author: andrew
 tags: []
-image: assets/images/INSERT.jpg
+image: assets/images/relaxed_confident-jernej-graj-rlNibgIqi4o-unsplash.jpg
-description: "Many people worry about what it will mean or how it will look to others if they go to a therapist.
-Here are a number of things that going to a therapist doesn't mean."
+description: "Many people worry how others will perceive them if they go to therapy.
+Here are a number of things that going to therapy doesn't mean."
 featured: true
 hidden: false
 comments: false
-permalink: /conquring-stigma-about-seeing-a-therapist
+permalink: /therapy-stigma
 ---

-Many people worry about what it will mean or how it will look to others if they go to a therapist.
-There are many [misconceptions out there about what it means to go to therapy](http://www.huffingtonpost.com/sahaj-kohli/misconceptions-about-therapy_b_7286204.html)
+Many people worry about what it will mean or how it will look to others if they go to therapy.
+There's a lot of stigma out there about therapy.

-Here are a number of things that going to a therapist does _not_ mean.
+Here are a number of things that going to therapy does _not_ mean.

 **"You have serious mental problems"**
 Going to therapy doesn't mean you have serious mental problems.
 For people who do suffer from serious mental illness, therapy is certainly necessary, and they should be applauded for seeking it.
 But the majority of people in therapy don't have a serious mental illness, and many have no diagnosed mental illness at all.